A Guide to the Stunning, Scandalous Swedish Royal Family

 She shattered the staid royal mold when the palace confirmed in November 1997 that the princess suffered from anorexia and had put university on hold to get treatment in America.
 She attended Yale University for five semesters and Victoria later admitted that she was grateful for the anonymity that being a "normal" college student in the United States provided.

-"I needed time to sort things out and get my balance back again," Victoria recalled earlier this year in a documentary marking her 40th birthday.
+"I needed time to sort things out and get my balance back again," Victoria recalled in a 2017 documentary marking her 40th birthday.
 "I needed to get to know myself, discover where my limits were, not constantly push myself too much."

-In a wide-ranging interview with Sweden's SVT this summer, the Crown Princess also talked about having dyslexia (like her father) and her ongoing struggle with anxiety.
+In a wide-ranging interview with Sweden's SVT, the Crown Princess also talked about having dyslexia, like her father, and her ongoing struggle with anxiety.

 "The performance anxiety I had [20 years ago] is still there," she said.
 But "I've been given different kinds of tools and learned how to manage it."